CxAalto/gtfspy/README.md

 ## Contributing

 We welcome contributions through standard GitHub pull requests.
-In your pull request, please add yourself as a contributor.
+In your pull request, please add yourself as a contributor in the list below.

 ## Versioning

 ## Authors